 - blind reads from a bed or in the car

-Although, I don’t expect to have everyone’s answers, I believe if you started out like I did, we’d have pretty similar results.
+Although, I don’t expect to have all the answers, I believe if you started out like I did, we’d have pretty similar results.
 If you’ve resulted to ipads more than physical books since they were a baby, it may be a different ball game but that doesn’t mean they can’t enjoy books!
 For us, ipad time is a treat and can be done as a reward.
 So, how have a read books with my child?

 0-4 Months Old

-Don’t teach, talk.
+Don’t teach.
+Talk.
 And there is no need to speak in long winded sentences.

 For being a baby, you only need to give them soft books to enjoy.
 Let them chew on them, and feel them.
 Buy them a good black and white book as the contrast really helps.
 Get them some soft books with crinkle paper inside so they can hear it crackle.
 Just because your baby is a baby, it doesn’t mean they aren’t learning.